Euphie/cute/README.md

   [-d daemon]
   [-c config file]
   [-h help]

 example: bin/cute -p 9999 -d -c config/cute.ini
 ```

 * Cute Client

 The Cute client does not currently implement by C language, just only the GOLANG version in the bin directory.
-I compiled different client-side executables for different platforms.
+I compiled different client-side executables for different platforms.You can use a browser plugin such as SwitchyOmega(A Google Chrome extension) after you started the client then set up the socks5 proxy with the Cute local address.

 ```
 usage: bin/cute-client-xxx options